FRC5190/2020Training/kotlin/hello_world.md

 ## Steps

-1. Create a new Kotlin JVM project in IntelliJ:  File -> New -> Project Select.
-In the project SDK dropdown, select the java verison that you installed in step 2 of the instructions.
-Select Kotlin/JVM under Additional Libraries and Framework.
-Press Create.
+1. Create a new Kotlin JVM project in IntelliJ:  `File` ->` New` -> `Project Select`.
+In the project SDK dropdown, select the Java verison that you installed in step 2 of the instructions.
+Select `Kotlin/JVM` under `Additional Libraries and Framework`.
+Press `Create`.
 Name your project and continue.

 2. Once your project loads, click the dropdown on your project folder.
 Right click the src folder and select New -> Kotlin File/Class.
 Name your file HelloWorld.